SigmaHQ/sigma-specification/appendix/appendix_taxonomy.md

 # Sigma Taxonomy <!-- omit in toc -->

-The following document defines the field names and log sources that should be used in SIGMA rules to ensure sharable rules.
+The following document defines the field names and log sources that are allowed to be used in SIGMA rules that are shared on the official SigmaHQ repository.

-* Version 1.3.5
+* Version 2.0.0
-* Release date 2023/01/21
+* Release date 2024/08/12

 ## Summary